Central Rappahannock Regional Library: Technology

 In 1990, librarians started to develop the Video Home System (VHS) and CDs collections at CRRL.
 A year later, in 1991, CRRL replaced their microfiche catalog in favor of an online computerized catalog.
 In 1992, CRRL becomes a lending library for the Virginia Department for the Deaf and Hard of Hearing.
 Starting in 1996, CRRL begins providing public internet access to its patrons.
 Soon after, in 1997, CRRL creates a website for the library system titled Planet CRRL.
 In 1999, Ask a CRRL Librarian service begins.
 The DVD collection is started in 2000.
 The Bill and Melinda Gates Foundation provided a grant to fund a public computer lab in 2001.
 In 2002, eBooks become available to the public and the library starts offering 24/7 online reference chat services.
 Followed closely in 2005, audiobooks become available to the public.
+3d printers were introduced in Mobile MakerLabs in 2011.
+Shortly after, the first in branch MakerLab was operated out of the Howell Branch in the fall of 2013.
+In 2019, express checkouts became available.
+During the COVID-19 pandemic, a standalone maker's space, dubbed IdeaSpace, opened on December 17, 2020.

 Service area

 According to the Institute of Museum and Library Services' FY 2016 Public Libraries Survey, the Central Rappahannock Regional Library system has a service area population of 310,665.